'This was bound to happen' Pleasant Hill neighbors mourn cyclist hit, killed by big-rig

 "There's been a huge tear in the community fabric.
 He became so involved in virtually every public aspect, like community events.
 Martin was incredibly bright and witty and a true Irishman."

-In the neighborhood where Neils was hit Reliz Valley Road appears quiet.
+In the neighborhood where Nelis was hit Reliz Valley Road appears quiet.
 However, neighbors say looks can be deceiving, and a recipe for disaster.

 RELATED: Law says cars must be 3-feet away from bicyclists on road